 HackRF One has an injection molded plastic enclosure and ships with a micro USB cable.
 An antenna is not included.
 ANT500 is recommended as a starter antenna for HackRF One.

-HackRF One is a tool for test and development.
+HackRF One is test equipment for RF systems.
 It has not been tested for compliance with regulations governing transmission of radio signals.
 You are responsible for using your HackRF One legally.

 For assistance with HackRF general use or development, please look at the issues on the GitHub project.
 This is the preferred place to ask questions so that others may locate the answer to your question in the future.

 A large group of users spend time in the #hackrf IRC channel on freenode.
 The IRC channel is a great place for us all to learn together, but it is not a good place to request support.